The Man in the Green and Gold Suit | The James Williams Story

 The Man in the Green and Gold Suit isn’t just about school spirit—it’s about what it means to belong, to show up, and to love something with your whole heart.
 James Williams has a way of making people feel seen, supported, and celebrated.
 That kind of energy is rare, and it deserves to be shared.

-This film pushed me to listen more deeply, to see the impact one person can have, and to trust that storytelling—when it comes from a place of honesty—can truly move people.
-The response has been overwhelming in the best way, and it’s reminded me why I love doing this.
+This film pushed us to listen more deeply, to see the impact one person can have, and to trust that storytelling—when it comes from a place of honesty—can truly move people.
+The response has been overwhelming in the best way, and it’s reminded us why we love doing this.

-I’m so proud of what Sean and I created together.
-I hope this piece makes people smile, reflect, and maybe even look at their own communities a little differently.
+We are so proud of what we created together and hope this piece makes people smile, reflect, and maybe even look at their own communities a little differently.